 BUSSW Online and Off-Campus Programs Virtual Community Events

-First Thursdays offer students from across the country the opportunity to meet with student colleagues, BUSSW faculty, administrators, advisors, and alumni to make connections and attend presentations by content experts.
-These events are held on the FIRST THURSDAY of each month from 8:30-9:30 PM EST via Zoom Web Conferencing.
+First Thursday Events offer students from across the country the opportunity to meet with student colleagues, BUSSW faculty, administrators, advisors, and alumni to make connections and attend presentations by content experts.
+These events are held on the FIRST THURSDAY of each month in the evening via Zoom Web Conferencing.

-Check out recordings of past First Thursdays under “Events” in the Student Resources and Communications Hub on Online Campus!
+Check out recordings of past First Thursdays under “Events” in the Student Resources and Communications Hub.

 The Boston University Libraries website provides access to the library resources available at Boston University, including print and electronic books, online journals, videos, etc.